We'll help you cut through the clutter and obtain valuable—and often free—information about your credit.

 - Amount of recent credit obtained

 Your credit score is a number (for example, 300 to 850) based on a formula that considers information from your credit report.
 It gives a snapshot of your creditworthiness.

 It's important to note that not all credit scores are created equal, and different credit-score models may weigh your information in different ways.
 And while your credit report and credit score are two separate things, both can be used by lenders to evaluate your creditworthiness when you apply for new credit.

 Can I get a free credit report?

 Yes, but proceed with caution.
 Only AnnualCreditReport.com(opens in a new tab) is explicitly directed by Federal law to provide you with free credit reports.

 Remember those three major credit-reporting agencies?
 You're entitled to a free credit report from each of them every 12 months.
 Consider setting up a recurring reminder for yourself—something like this:

 Many services and websites offer a "free" credit score, but be sure to read the fine print.
 For example, some sites may require a monthly subscription in exchange for that free score.
 Be aware that your FICO score, which is the most commonly used model, is not available for free.

-BB&T clients who use U by BB&T can obtain a free VantageScore credit score from Equifax, provided as part of BB&T's educational program to help you understand your creditworthiness.
+BB&T clients who use U by BB&T can obtain a free VantageScore credit score, which is provided as part of BB&T's educational program to help you understand your creditworthiness.
 It can help you make sense of your credit situation so you can improve it, if necessary, and make wise credit decisions.